Orlando Pace: St. Louis Rams

 The Rams traded with the New York Jets for the first overall pick the day before the 1997 NFL draft.
 Pace was the first offensive lineman since Ron Yary in 1968 to be drafted first overall.
 After a three-week holdout, on August 15, 1997, Pace signed a seven-year $29.4 million contract that included a $6.3 million signing bonus.
 Pace played 13 games during the 1997 season, his rookie year.
 He made his first start against the Oakland Raiders on September 28, 1997, and started every game for the rest of the season.

 In 1998, Pace started 16 games at the left tackle position and was named Pro Bowl alternate.

 In the 1999 season, Pace played in 896 of 994 offensive plays and was selected to his first Pro Bowl.
 It was the first time that a Rams' offensive tackle was named to the Pro Bowl since Jackie Slater in 1990.
 Pace was also a First-team All-Pro for the Super Bowl winning Rams.

 In the 2000 season, Pace earned second consecutive Pro Bowl invitation, starting all 16 regular season games and 1 playoff game.
 Pace was anchor of offensive line that helped offense produce most passing yards in NFL history, playing in 1,006 of possible 1,013 offensive plays (99.3 percent), second highest total on offensive line.
 Pace was one of three Rams' offensive linemen (C Andy McCollum, RT Ryan Tucker) who were not penalized for holding.

 In 2001, Pace started every game for the fourth consecutive season.
 He played in 100 percent of offensive plays, joining Adam Timmerman as the only Ram to play in every offensive play.
 He started all three playoff contests, the St. Louis Rams claimed the NFC West title and advanced to Super Bowl XXXVI falling to the New England Patriots, 20–17.
-He earned third consecutive Pro Bowl invitation.
+He earned a third consecutive Pro Bowl invitation.

 In 2002, despite missing six games due to injury (three to calf injury in games 4–6 and three to hamstring games in 13–16), Pace earned his fourth consecutive Pro Bowl invitation.

 Pace had a lengthy holdout by reporting to camp on August 26, 2003, and signing a one-year deal as the Rams franchise player.
 The deal was worth $5.7 million.
 In 2003, Pace started all 16 regular season games and one playoff game, he helped the Rams' offense to rank second in the NFL with an average of 27.9 points a game.
 He earned a fifth consecutive Pro Bowl invitation as the Rams claimed their third NFC West title in five years.